AliNaqvi01/AliNaqvi01/README.md

   👋🏼 ***Hi!***

-Second year Computer Engineering student at UWaterloo
+I'm a second year Computer Engineering student at UWaterloo

  ⌨️ ***Some Languages and Frameworks***